cresset-template/cresset/README.md

 ## TL;DR

-__*A new MLOps paradigm for deep learning development is proposed using Docker Compose. with the aim of providing reproducible and easy-to-use interactive development environments for deep learning practitioners.
+__*A new MLOps paradigm for deep learning development is proposed using Docker Compose with the aim of providing reproducible and easy-to-use interactive development environments for deep learning practitioners.
 Hopefully, the methods presented here will become best practice in both academia and industry.*__